Form I-539 Biometric fees are USD $85 for each applicant separately. Fees per i539 form are $370.

 If you want biometric to be scheduled at a different ASC location, then you should file a separate Form I-539.

 If you are filing form I-539 for H4 extension and including your child, you would file I-539 for yourself and I-539A for your child.

 You will have to pay fees of $85 * 2 = $170 as Biometric fees for each of you.
-Your appointment will be scheduled to your nearest application center.
+Your appointment will be scheduled for your nearest application center.

 H4 Extension and H4 Change of Status applications are already taking more than 8 months and the new Biometric appointment will certainly add at-least 1 month to total processing time.

-Other Visas like F1, L2 and J1 processing time is expected to increase at-least by 1 month with Biometric step.
+Other Visas like F1, L2, and the J1 processing time have to increase at least by 1 month with an additional Biometric step.